 To save time, all asset vulnerabilities can be immediately identified with an attack surface monitoring solution.

-2. Create an Incident Response Plan
+2. Create an Incident Response Plan (IRP)

 Effective digital management does not prevent cyber threats, instead, it empowers organizations to maintain control when threats are encountered.